Ecclesiastical history of the Catholic Church: Church historians during the First Period

 During the 6th century these historians found other continuators.
 Theodorus Lector compiled a brief compendium from the works of the above-mentioned three continuators of Eusebius: Socrates, Sozomen, and Theodoret.
 He then wrote in two books an independent continuation of this summary as far as the reign of Emperor Justin I (518-27); only fragments of this work have reached us.
 Zacharias Rhetor, at first an advocate at Berytus in Phoenicia and then (at least from 536) Bishop of Mitylene in the Island of Lesbos, composed, while yet a layman, an ecclesiastical history, which describes the period from 450 to 491, but is mostly taken up with personal experiences of the author in Egypt and Palestine.
 A Syriac version of this work is extant as books III-VI of a Syriac universal history, while there are also extant some chapters in a Latin version.
 Apart from this history, his inclination towards Monophysitism is also apparent from his biography of the Monophysite patriarch, Severus of Antioch, and from his biography of the monk Isaias, two works extant in a Syriac version.
 More important still is the "Church History" of Evagrius Scholasticus, who died about the end of the 6th century.
 His work is a continuation of Socrates, Sozomen, and Theodoret, and treats in six books the period from 431 to 594.
 It is based on good sources, and borrows from profane historians but occasionally Evagrius is too credulous.
 For Nestorianism and Monophysitism, however, his work deserves careful attention.

 Among the chronicles that belong to the close of Græco-Roman antiquity, special mention is due to the Chronicon Paschale, so called because the Paschal or Easter canon forms the basis of its Christian chronology.
 About the year 700 the Monophysite bishop, John of Nikiu (Egypt) compiled a universal chronicle; its notitiae are of great value for the 7th century.
 This chronicle has been preserved in an Ethiopic version (Chronique de Jean, évêque de Nikiou, publ. par.
 H. Zotenberg, Paris, 1883).
 Zotenberg believes that the work was originally written in Greek and then translated; Nöldeke (Gottinger gelehrte Anzeigen, 1881, 587 sqq.) thinks it more probable that the original was Coptic.
-To the Alexandrian Cosmas, known as the "Indian Voyager" we owe a Christian "topography" of great value for ecclesiastical geography (ed.
+Alexandrian Cosmas (the "Indian Voyager") prepared a Christian "topography" of great value for ecclesiastical geography (ed.
 Montfaucon, Collectio nova Patrum et Scriptor. græc, II, Paris, 1706; translated into English by McCrindle, London, 1897).
 Of great value also for ecclesiastical geography are the Notitiae episcopatuum (Taktika), or lists of the patriarchal, metropolitan, and episcopal sees of the Greek Church (Hieroclis Synecdemus et Notitiae graecae episcopatuum, ed.
 Parthey, Berlin, 1866; Georgii Cyprii Descriptio orbis Romani, ed.
 Geizer, Leipzig, 1890).
 A major collection of the early Greek historians of the Church is that of Henri de Valois in three folio volumes (Paris, 1659–73; improved by William Reading, Cambridge, 1720); it contains Eusebius, Socrates, Sozomen, Theodoret, Evagrius, and the fragments of Philostorgius and Theodorus Lector.